SharifH/fundamentals/05_chapter/dom_quiz_questions.md

-1. How would I find the second element on the page that has a `class` of `special`?
+1. Which of the following could you use to find the second element on the page that has a `class` of `special`?

-(User will type answer)
+A. document.querySelector('.special')
+B. document.querySelectorAll('.special')
+C. document.getElementById('special')
+D. document.querySelectorAll('.special')[1]

 2. What will the following code do?